STRIDES/NIHCloudLabAzure/notebooks/GenAI/embedding_demos/readme.md

 + [Executing via VsCode](#executing_via_vscode)

 ### Executing via Azure ML or VM <a name="executing_via_azure_ml_vm"></a>
-Streamlit's native behavior expects to run applications locally on port 8501, which isn't possible when executing this demo from Azure ML or a VM. **Ngrok** is a tool that creates a secure tunnel to expose a local server to the internet.
-By using Ngrok, you can securely expose the Streamlit demo app running on Azure ML or a VM to the internet, bypassing the limitation of needing to run it on the local port 8501.
-This ensures that you can access and interact with the Streamlit application without needing to run from your local machine.
+If you are in the NIH environment Streamlit's native behavior expects to run applications locally on port 8501, which isn't possible when executing this demo from Azure VM.

+Inorder to connect to the streamlit you must change the **port to 3389**.
+This is an approved port and will ensure that you can access and interact with the Streamlit application without needing to run from your local machine.
-**Phase 1 - Obtain a free Ngrok Authtoken:**

-1. Visit the Ngrok website: https://ngrok.com.
-2. Click on the "Sign Up" button at the top right corner.
-3. Sign up using your email address and create a password, or use your GitHub account.
-4. Check your email for a verification message from Ngrok.
-5. Click the verification link in the email to activate your account.
-6. Log in to your Ngrok account.
-7. Once logged in, you will be taken to your dashboard.
-8. In your dashboard, find and copy your authentication (Authtoken) token.
-This token will be used for the `ngrok_key` variable in step 2.

-**Phase 2 - Create a .env file:**
+**Phase 1 - Create a .env file:**

 **Note:** If you have followed the steps in the [ARM Deployment tutorial](../azure_infra_setup/README.md) you have already created this file with its variables and can skip to the next section.